 Over the course of several cold mid November days, I had the distinct honor and privilege of working with the brave men and women stationed at the United States Coast Guard Station, Cape Disappointment in Ilwaco, Washington.
-There I was to document the members of the motor lifeboat rescue teams that work the turbulent waters off Cape Disappointment.
+After making contact with the station’s Commanding Officer LCDR Tom Condit, I was invited there to document the hard working members of the motor lifeboat rescue teams that patrol the turbulent waters off Cape Disappointment.

 A little bit of history for those who are not familiar with aptly named Cape Disappointment…